40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 While Nordstrom* still competes with stores like Macy’s and Target for market share, it’s considered more of a luxury department store.

-So, if you’re shopping for high fashion, you’ll probably prefer Nordstrom over Target’s clothing department.
+So, if you’re shopping for high fashion, you’ll probably prefer Nordstrom’s clothing department to Target’s.

 32. Bloomingdale’s

-Bloomingdale’s is closer to Nordstrom than Target since it’s also a luxury department store with a focus on design and quality rather than bargain prices.
+Bloomingdale’s is closer to Nordstrom than Target since it’s also a luxury department store focusing on design and quality rather than bargain prices.

 It’s also worth noting that Macy’s Inc. owns Bloomingdale’s.